dsrw/enu/README.md

 # Install

+Download from https://github.com/dsrw/enu/releases.
+The Windows version isn't signed, and UAC will warn that it's untrusted.
+This will be fixed in a future release.

+Linux isn't currently supported.
+It should be possible to build and run, but there will be breaking bugs and missing features.
+This will be addressed soon.

+The world format will change in a future release.
+Worlds created in 0.1 won't be supported in future versions.
+# Build

 ```console
 $ nimble prereqs
 $ nimble build
 $ nimble edit
 ```

 When Godot has finished importing assets, you can launch Enu with the play button, F5, or with `nimble start`.

 ### Notes

-Enu temporarily requires a custom Godot version, which lives in `vendor/godot`.
-This is built as part of `nimble prereqs`.
+Enu requires a custom Godot version, which lives in `vendor/godot`.
+This will be fetched and built as part of `nimble prereqs`.

 See https://docs.godotengine.org/en/3.2/development/compiling/index.html

-Windows and Linux targets aren't well tested currently, and may not work.

 # Usage

+## Keyboard/Mouse
-- `ESC` - toggle mouse capture and to dismiss editor windows
+- `ESC` - toggle mouse capture and to dismiss editor windows.
+Reloads script changes.
-- `W, A, S, D` - move around when mouse is captured
+- `W, A, S, D` - move around when mouse is captured.
 - `Space` - jump.
 Double jump to toggle flying.
-Hold to go up while flying
+Hold to go up while flying.
+- `Shift` - run.
-- `Shift` - go down while flying
+- `C` - go down while flying.
-- `~` - toggle the console
+- `~` - toggle the console.
-- `Cmd+S` - save and reload the current script
-- `F` - toggle fullscreen
+- `F` - toggle fullscreen.
-- `1 - 7` keys - Change action.
-1 to code, 2 - 6 for blocks and 7 for objects
+- `1` - enter edit mode.
+- `2 - 9` - change active action.
-- `Mouse Wheel Up/Down` - switch between blocks
+- `Mouse Wheel Up/Down` - change active action.
-- `CTRL` - hold to temporarily capture the mouse and fly.
-Mainly so you can change your view without having to switch away from what you're doing.
+- `Ctrl` - reload script changes.
+Hold to temporarily capture the mouse and move, so you can change your view without having to switch away from what you're doing.
+- `Cmd+P / Ctrl+P` - Pause the current script.
+- `Left Click` - Place a block/object or open the code for the currently selected object.
+- `Right Click` - Remove a block/object.

+## XBox / Playstation Controller
+- `Left Stick` - move.
+- `Right Stick` - change view.
+- `A / X` - jump.
+Double jump to toggle flying.
+Hold to go up while flying.
+- `B / ◯` - go down while flying.
+Dismiss code editor.
+- `Y / △` - toggle edit mode.
+- `L1 / R1` - change active action.
+- `L2` - place a block/object or open the code for the currently selected object.
+- `R2` - remove a block/object.
+- `L3` - run.

-Enu 0.1 will only feature 5 block types/colors, and 1 object model (a robot).
+Enu currently includes 5 block types/colors, and 1 object model (a robot).
 This will be greatly expanded in the future.

+# Config

+The Enu data directory lives in `~/Library/Application Support/Enu` on Mac, and `%AppData%\Enu` on Windows. `config.json` has a few configurable options:

+`downscale`: Increase to render at a lower resolution to improve performance.
+Should be an integer.

+`font_size`: The font size.
+DPI is currently ignored, so hidpi screens will require a higher number.

+`dock_icon_size`: Size of the icons in the dock.
+DPI is currently ignored, so hidpi screens will require a higher number.

+`world`: The world/project to load.
+Change this to create a new world.

+`show_stats`: Show FPS and other stats.

 # Tasks

-### v0.1

-- [X] Project support.
-- [X] Save the world when it changes.
-- [X] Basic documentation
-- [X] Mac binary
-- [ ] Validate under Windows
-- [ ] Windows binary

 ### v0.1.1
 - [ ] Validate under Linux